 • Making sure that there are excellent records of your child’s progress and needs.

 • Provide specialist support for teachers and support staff in the school, so they can help pupils with SEN in the school make the best possible progress.

-• Writing intervention plans with teachers that specify the strategies they will use to allow full pupils access to the curriculum.
+• Writing Pupil Learning Plans (PLPs) with teachers that specify the strategies they will use to allow full pupils access to the curriculum.

 • Ensuring that all staff working with the pupil in school are helped to deliver the planned work/programme so the pupil can make the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.